byintention/archetype/README.md

 ## Demo
 Check out the demo at https://cpress.byintention.dev/

+## Support
+This theme is provided free of charge with no guarantee of support, or suitability for any purpose.

 ## Credits
 Theme design and code by Nick Hayward at [Intention web design](https://byintention.co/)
 Grid and other styles based on http://getskeleton.com